roggerfq/UVface/README.md

 docker build -t uvface .
 ```

-Finally, in the next command replace HOST_PATH with a path you want to share with the docker and execute to launch UVface++:
+Finally, in the next command replace HOST_PATH with a path you want to share with the container and execute to launch UVface++:

 ```bash
 sudo docker run --privileged -e DISPLAY \